jkobject/scPRINT/README.md

 cd scPRINT
 git checkout dev
 git submodule init
-# install pytorch as mentionned above
+# install pytorch as mentionned above if you have a GPU
-pip install -e .
+pip install -e .[dev]
-# install triton as mentioned in .toml
+# install triton as mentioned in .toml if you want to
+mkdocs serve # to view the dev documentation
 ```

 ## Usage